On the Brill-Noether loci of a curve embedded in a K3 surface: Existence of curves with high dimensional Brill-Noether locus

 The following statement summarizes the construction of the example:

 \begin{corollary} There exists a smooth curve $C$ of genus $g(C)=23$ whose Brill-Noether locus $B_C^{13}(2,44)$ has dimension greater than or equal to $3$. \end{corollary}

-\begin{remark} Following the construction in the previous example it is possible to exhibit various examples of Brill-Noether locus of unexpected dimensions on curves whose genus is not divided by 4. \end{remark}
+\begin{remark} Following the construction in the previous example it is possible to exhibit various examples of Brill-Noether loci of unexpected dimensions on curves whose genus is not divisible by 4. \end{remark}